 Houston County Sheriff’s deputies first arrested McNab two days prior to Christmas after a grand jury returned multiple felony indictments against him alleging offenses of theft by deception.
 McNab posted bail totaling $812,500 shortly after his arrest.

-McNab is scheduled to be arraigned on March 31st in a Houston County Circuit Court … Read the rest
+McNab is scheduled to be arraigned on March 31st in a Houston County Circuit Court for the nine felony theft charges previously filed.

 A brief armed robbery investigation by the Dothan Police Department officially concluded on Tuesday night with the arrest of three individuals.
 According to Police Sergeant Maurice Eggleston, Johnathon Walker and Joshua Marsh were taken into custody around 11:00 p.m. and charged with first-degree armed robbery.
 Demetrus Heath was arrested earlier in the day and also charged with first-degree armed robbery.